Music & Entertainment

 www.ticketsource.co.uk/bcth

-Advance booking is recommended to prevent events being cancelled due to low ticket sales
+Advance booking is recommended to prevent events being cancelled due to low advance ticket sales

 Door open 7.30pm for 8.00pm start